senlin/so-responsive-content/readme.txt

 1. as selected in the drop down menu
 2. with a "button" in front of the selector (the only function of this "button" is to show you that the element behind it has one of the visibility classes)
 3. in the path

+There are 15 visibility classes in the Styles menu on the Visual Editor:

+* 6 for paragraphs (3 to show and 3 to hide)
+* 3 for links (only to show as hiding can be done with the inline classes below)
+* 6 for spans (3 to show and 3 to hide)

+Since version 0.3 I have added 6 buttons to the Text Editor as well.
+For flexibility purposes these buttons (3 for showing and 3 for hiding) only add a class, so you can add the element yourself.

 The plugin already comes with all the styles necessary to show the elements on or hide them from the front end, so all you need to do is save your Post, Page or other Post Type and visit your site from a few different devices (or resize your browser) to see your content change depending on the width of the browser!